DISIC/politique-de-contribution-open-source/pratique.en.md

 ## Heads source files

-According to the detailed recommendations in [https: //software.reuse](https: //software.reuse) each source code file must have its author, SPDX license ID, and a copy of the license in the local repository.
+According to the detailed recommendations in [https://reuse.software](https://reuse.software) each source code file must have its author, SPDX license ID, and a copy of the license in the local repository.

   * Examples of file header (headers):